yrhooke/exhibit/README.md

         - [X] dates need to pop up calender
       - [ ] artwork
         - [ ] upload image on create or edit doesn't work
-        - [ ] handle missing value in size field
+        - [X] handle missing value in size field
-        - [ ] size fields should do percision validation like price_nis does
         - [X] date field for sale not well handled

 - [ ] reduce spacing between rows of object fields (in object-details)